Roasted Shredded Brussels Sprouts

 - Preheat oven to 400F/205C.

-- Whisk together the olive oil and balsamic vinegar, then toss the brussels sprouts with the oil-vinegar mixture.
+- Whisk together the olive oil and white balsamic vinegar, then toss the Brussels Sprouts with the oil-vinegar mixture.

 - Season with a generous amount of fresh ground black pepper and some salt.

-- Brush a roasting pan with 1 tsp. of olive oil and arrange the brussels sprouts on the pan in a single layer.
+- Brush a roasting pan with 1 tsp. of olive oil and arrange Brussels Sprouts on the pan in a single layer (as much as possible).

 - During the last few minutes of roasting time, put almonds in a dry pan and toast 1-2 minutes, shaking the pan so they don’t burn.
 Don’t walk away because they go from nicely browned to burned in a few seconds.

-- Wipe out the bowl you used to toss the raw brussels sprouts in, and when they are cooked through and browned as much as you’d like, toss the hot sprouts with the coarsely grated Parmesan.
+- Wipe out the bowl you used to toss the raw Brussels Sprouts in, and when they're cooked through and browned as much as you’d like, toss the hot sprouts with the coarsely grated Parmesan.

 - Arrange on serving dish, sprinkle almonds over and serve.

-Normally a pound of vegetables will serve four people, but these shrink up a bit when they’re roasting, so for four people I'd use slightly more than a pound if you have that many brussels sprouts.
+Normally a pound of vegetables will serve four people, but these shrink up a bit when they’re roasting, so for four people I'd use slightly more than a pound if you have that many.

 Recipe created by Kalyn.